hibiii/Hibiii.github.io/minecraft/index.md

 description: My ramblings about Minecraft
 ---

+  - [Aggro in Minecraft][aggro] - An analysis of the enmity systems that hostile mobs use in Minecraft.

   - [Nether-Only Survival][nether-only] - An analysis of the unique challenge set forth by the 1.16 Nether Update.